0% INTEREST CREDIT CARDS

 • You can't transfer a balance from another card issued by MBNA

-What is an interest-free credit card?
+What is a 0% interest credit card?

 An interest-free credit card lets you make purchases without being charged interest for a fixed period.
 That's in contrast to standard credit cards that add interest every month.

-They're often used to spread the cost of a larger planned purchase.
+0% interest credit cards are used to spread the cost of a larger planned purchase.

-How do 0% credit cards work?
+How do 0% interest credit cards work?

 Do your best to pay off your balance within the interest-free period.
 If you leave it too late, your interest rate shoots up and you could end up worse off.
+According to our data, the average representative APR for an interest-free card after the introductory period expired was 27.5%.

 • Tick